Updated October 2016

 If somebody has been exposed to whooping cough then prophylactic antibiotics should be given if prevention is deemed necessary.
 It is believed that this can prevent infection occurring.
 Booster vaccine can also be given

 The recommended antibiotic treatment is with Azithromycin or Clarithromycin.
 Dosage should be based on local prescribing recommendations.
 If this cannot be used then co-trimoxazole can be used.
 It is the same dosage for prevention as for treatment.
+In the UK Public Health England has published guidelines for professionals on how to manage the disease, including those exposed and at risk.
+This is the up to date 2016 version on their website.

 If an outbreak should occur in a community such as a school or nursery where there are vulnerable individuals, it may best be controlled with both antibiotics and booster immunization of all individuals.
 A booster dose can give extra protection in as little as 2 weeks.